 • Students desiring challenging opportunities may also elect to receive honors credit in courses which have been designated as honors option courses.
-Within 20 school days from the beginning of each semester, students must register for the honors option by submitting a request to the Gifted Specialist signed by the teacher of the course.
 In order to receive honors credit for an honors option course, the student must successfully complete assignments designated by the instructor which differ in depth, rigor, and pace.
 This option promotes higher level thinking skills and provides opportunity for a variety of extended projects.
-Students must petition the Gifted Services Specialist to receive honors option credit for independent study.
+To register, students will complete a Google Form for which the classroom teacher will provide a link.
+The registration deadline for first semester honors option classes is October 1 and the deadline for second semester classes is March 1.
+Students wishing to receive honors credit for an independent study must consult with the Gifted Services Specialist after the course has been approved by a building administrator.
 Successful completion of the honors option for a course is clearly defined on the student's transcript.